manasa-arun/python/content/en/Tips/how-to-remove-specific-substings-from-a-set-of-strings-in-python.md

 **Strings** are an array of Unicode characters occupying a storage of few bytes.

-If you come from a different language, there are high chances of your interaction with the `char` keyword, but in python there is no such `char` keyword and thus we can say that a single letter inside quotation marks in python is a string with length 1.
+If you come from a different language, there are high chances of your interaction with the `char` keyword, but in Python there is no such `char` keyword and thus we can say that a single letter inside quotation marks in Python is a string with length 1.

 Strings behave the same way as like arrays and thus can be accessed by using the `[]` operator.

 A substring is a sequence of Unicode characters within a string.

-Examples of Strings in python:
+Examples of Strings in Python:
 ```
-‘python’ , ‘coding’ , ‘abc’ , ‘d’ , ‘’ , 'Python is a good language'
+‘Python’ , ‘coding’ , ‘abc’ , ‘d’ , ‘’ , 'Python is a good language'
 ```

 ## using str.replace():